Shocked by COVID deaths, young Indians rush for life insurance

 Stock market investors still appear uncertain whether buying shares in life insurers is a good bet during a pandemic.

-Since the start of the year the benchmark NSE Nifty 50 (.NSEI) index has gained 13.5%, while shares in HDFC Life Insurance (HDFL.NS) are up just over 2%, SBI Life Insurance (SBIL.NS) has risen around 10% and ICICI Prudential Life Insurance has climbed nearly 18%.
+Since the start of the year the benchmark NSE Nifty 50 index has gained 13.5%, while shares in HDFC Life Insurance are up just over 2%, SBI Life Insurance has risen around 10% and ICICI Prudential Life Insurance has climbed nearly 18%.

 “In the longer term, investment in insurers make sense as the awareness has risen about insurance,” said Saurabh Jain, assistant vice president research at SMC Global Securities in New Delhi.
 But he added that high valuations and a rise in number of claims due to the first and second wave were a concern.